yashnavgire/jdbc_wrapper/README.md

 III.read

-  1.pass the table name to read() and print the table records.
+  1. pass the table name to read() and print the table records.